ThierryHFR/scangearmp2/README.md

 </br>
 </br>
-	Because of changes in CANON's network communication protocols,some of CANON's scanner became unsuported by sane.
+	Because of changes in CANON's network communication protocols,some of CANON's scanner became unsuported by sane.</br>
 </br>
 	This backend is for making the CANON's scanners, using the new communication protocol, to be supported by sane and any of the frontends implementing sane.
-It reuse the code of the scangearmp2 program to access to the scanners functionalities and implementing the sane functions.
+It reuse the code of the scangearmp2 program to access to the scanners functionalities and implementing the sane functions.</br>
 </br>
+	It has been done as a patch to have a minimun impact on the orginal scangearmp2 source code.</br>
 </br>
 	The concerned scanner are :
 </br>